 The first two hero packs to release will feature Captain America and Ms. Marvel, respectively.
 These will be the second and third releases for the game after the core set, following the Green Goblin Scenario Pack.

 What are Scenario Packs?
 (Green Goblin and Wrecking Crew announced)

-Estimated to release instead of Hero Packs on some months.
-New enemies/scenarios to fight against.
+Expected to release instead of Hero Packs on some months, including new enemies and scenarios to fight against.
 Similar to new scenarios in Arkham Horror, for instance.
 You buy them to explore new stories and have new challenges.

-Based on the FFG InFlight at Gen Con, we expect the first release after the Core Set to be the Green Goblin Scenario pack.
+We expect the first release after the core set to be the Green Goblin Scenario pack, which includes two fully playable scenarios in a single pack.
 The next scenario will release after the first two hero packs (Captain America and Ms. Marvel) and feature the Wrecking Crew.